 What Medical Conditions Tend To Be Related To Orthodontic Problems In Children?

-The most common problem is upper airway blockage (naso-pharyngeal incompetence).
-This could be from allergies, chronically enlarged tonsils and/or adenoids, or other problems in the nasal cavity that restrict the airflow, and often needs to be assessed by an Ear, Nose and Throat (ENT) specialist.
+The most common problem is upper airway blockage (nasopharyngeal incompetence).
+This could be from allergies, chronically enlarged tonsils and/or adenoids, or other issues in the nasal cavity that restrict the airflow and often need to be assessed by an Ear, Nose and Throat (ENT) specialist.

 How Do We Treat The Causes Of Orthodontic Problems?

-Why wait until all the permanent teeth have erupted in the wrong places and the face has developed all out of shape?
+Come and see your local Orthodontist in St Clair as soon as possible.
+Don't wait until all the permanent teeth have come erupted in the wrong places.
+Or until the face has developed all out of shape.

-Do You Provide Treatments Which Straighten The Teeth Of Adults?
+Orthodontic Treatments That Straighten The Teeth Of Adults?

-With this in mind, Dr John Campbell and Associates can provide adults with Smile-Tru orthodontics, or Invisalign which are systems using a sequence of clear aligner appliances.
+With this in mind, the dentists at Your Healthy Smile can provide adults with orthodontics, or Invisalign which are systems using a sequence of clear aligner appliances.
 Some pre-treatment may be required, but this can be done with appliances hidden on the inside of the teeth.